Michael-Holmes-SDE/TicTacToe/doc/Plan.md

 	Contains the remaining functions.
 These should include all of and only the following functions: player_select, winner, human_turn, cpu_turn, keep_playing, cpu_vs_cpu, cpu_vs_human, human_vs_human, human_vs_cpu, game, and if __name__ == '__main__'.

+    *   **In the end, the two board modules were integrated, with the Ui team's functions being used**

 ## Phase 2: Implementation
 *(15% of your effort)*